ballerina-platform/module-ballerinax-github/github4/Package.md

 # GitHub Connector

-Allows Connecting Github GraphQL API.
+Allows Connecting to Github GraphQL API.

 GitHub connector provides a Ballerina API to access the GitHub GraphQL API.
 The connector has built-in support to handle OAuth2.0, provides auto completion and type conversions.
 The following